dockercontainerobjects/dockercontainerobjects/README.md

 ## Injecting data inside the container object from docker

 The container object class can define fields annotated with `@Inject` to receive information from docker.
+Extensions can be used to inject many types of objects.
+Each type is injected by a specific extension.
+There are a few built in extensions that support many core types.

-- Fields of type `DockerClient` will receive a reference to the `DockerClient` instance used to talk to Docker.
+- Fields of type `DockerClient` will receive a reference to the `DockerClient` instance used to talk to Docker. (`GlobalObjectsInjectorExtension`)
-- Fields annotated with `@ContainerId` and of type `String` will receive the container id after the container is created.
+- Fields annotated with `@ContainerId` and of type `String` will receive the container id after the container is created. (`ContainerIdInjectorExtension`)
-- Fields annotated with `@ContainerAddress` and of type either `String` or `Inet4Address` will receive the container internal IPv4 after the container is started.
+- Fields annotated with `@ContainerAddress` and of type either `String` or `Inet4Address` will receive the container internal IPv4 after the container is started. (`ContainerAddressInjectorExtension`)
-- Fields annotated with `@ContainerAddress` and of type `Inet6Address` will receive the container global IPv6 after the container is started.
+- Fields annotated with `@ContainerAddress` and of type `Inet6Address` will receive the container global IPv6 after the container is started. (`ContainerAddressInjectorExtension`)
-- Fields of type `NetworkSettings` will receive a reference to the `NetworkSettings` container information after starting it.
+- Fields of type `NetworkSettings` will receive a reference to the `NetworkSettings` container information after starting it. (`NetworkSettingsInjectorExtension`)
-- Fields of type `ContainerObjectsEnvironment` will receive a reference to a `ContainerObjectsEnvironment` which allows interacting with container objects.
+- Fields of type `ContainerObjectsEnvironment` will receive a reference to a `ContainerObjectsEnvironment` which allows interacting with container objects. (`GlobalObjectsInjectorExtension`)
-- Fields of type `ContainerObjectsManager` will receive a reference to a `ContainerObjectsManager` which allows interacting with container objects.
+- Fields of type `ContainerObjectsManager` will receive a reference to a `ContainerObjectsManager` which allows interacting with container objects. (`GlobalObjectsInjectorExtension`)
+- Fields of type `Proxy` will receive a reference to a `Proxy` which allows interacting with the docker virtual network of containers. (`GlobalObjectsInjectorExtension`)

 ## Non-native or remote docker support (docker-machine, Windows, MacOS)